Return To Handbook IndexRoss Crain's Resume

-GAMMA RAY BASICS
+GAMMA RAY LOG BASICS

 The first gamma ray logs were run by Lane Wells in 1936.
 It looked similar to an SP log and was easy to use in correlating zones from well to well.
 It was hailed as a great advance over the SP log because its value does not depend on mud or formation water resistivity.